 — CATERHAM F1.CO.UK (@KevTs) November 14, 2016

 The chassis was based off the RA106 used by Honda the previous year and used the brand new RA087-E V8 engine which produced 724bhp @ 18.500 rpm.
 Unsurprisingly, the design resulted in protests from Spyker and Williams about the legality of the car.

-One of the main talking points of the protest centred around the intellectual properties of the RA106 and whether they were owned by Super Aguri, which they did.
-It was later revealed that Honda had sold the rights to a company called PJUU Inc.
+One of the main talking points of the protest centred around the intellectual properties of the RA106 and whether they were owned by Super Aguri.
+It later transpired that they did, as Honda had sold the rights to a company called PJUU Inc.

-The consultancy firm was owned by Paul White, who had previously worked for the Japanese manufacturer as a contractor and was used as a legal loophole to overcome the dilemma at hand.
+The consultancy firm was owned by Paul White, who had previously worked for the Japanese manufacturer as a contractor.
+Subsequently, PJUU Inc. was used as a legal loophole to overcome the dilemma at hand.

-Therefore, White sold on the rights to Super Aguri via PJUU and made some amendments to the car to make it legal in accordance with the 2007 sporting regulations.
+Therefore, White sold on the rights to Super Aguri, who made amendments in accordance with the 2007 sporting regulations.

-The first race in Australia saw the team make immediate improvements, with both drivers making it to the Q2 session in qualifying.
+Australia saw the team make immediate improvements, with both drivers making it into Q2.
 Just two months later, Super Aguri scored their first points in F1 thanks to Takuma Sato’s eighth place in the Spanish Grand Prix.

 However, it wasn’t until the Canadian Grand Prix where Super Aguri’s most memorable moments occurred.